 Avoid Non-Essential Travel

-On March 17 the Belgian government announced a series of enhanced measures aimed at preventing the spread of the virus.
+The Belgian government has introduced a series of measures aimed at containing the spread of the virus.

-Disruption to transport including flights to and from Ireland is very likely.
-If you have already booked travel to return to Ireland, you should check the status of your journey with your travel operator/airline.
+Disruption to transport including flights to and from Ireland is possible.
+If you have already booked travel to Ireland from or via Belgium, you should check the status of your journey with your travel operator/airline.
 If you are currently planning to return to Ireland, you should monitor the operations of airlines and airports closely.

-In what is an rapidly evolving situation, additional measures may be announced.
+In what is a rapidly evolving situation, additional measures may be announced.
 If you are in Belgium, you should monitor developments regularly and follow the advice of local authorities.

 See links to relevant websites below.